vhbcet/NextGen-Image-Optimizer-for-Wodpress/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Convert JPEG and PNG images to modern WebP and AVIF formats on upload or in bulk, and optionally serve them using <picture> tags – with everything processed locally on your own server.
+Converts JPEG and PNG to modern WebP and AVIF formats, with bulk optimization and smart delivery.

 == Description ==